griffda/PROCESS-/documentation/proc-pages/misc/spherical-tokamak.md

         </center>
     </figure>

 2. Spherical tokamaks have resistive TF coils that combine into a single centrepost at the centre of the machine.
-The centrepost is constructed from copper (as are the outboard TF coil sections), and tapered lengthways so that it is narrowest at the midplane of the device.
+The centrepost is constructed from copper (as are the outboard TF coil sections), and tapered length ways so that it is narrowest at the midplane of the device.
 Routine `CNTRPST` calculates various parameters relevant to the centrepost, including the pump pressure, maximum temperature and pip radius, and these may be limited using constraint equations 43 to 45 of required:
     * Equation 43 is a consistency equation for the average centrepost temperature.
     * Equation 44 can be used to limit the peak centrepost temperature to a maximum value (`ptempalw`) using iteration variable no. 68 (`fptemp`).
     * Equation 45 can be used to force a lower; limit to the edge safety factor *q$_{lim}$* using iteration variable no. 71 (`fq`).
-    Equation 46 can be used to applyan upper limit to the ratio of plasma current to TF coil ("rod") current , using iteration variable no. 72 (`fipir`)<br></br>
+    Equation 46 can be used to apply an upper limit to the ratio of plasma current to TF coil ("rod") current , using iteration variable no. 72 (`fipir`)<br></br>

 3. A gaseous divertor model is used, and a simple divertor heat load calculation is employed, rather than the more complex divertor model assumed for conventional aspect ratio tokamaks. <br></br>